ethz-msrl/rosurgical/Readme.md

 Additional, the `rosurgical` node on each host publishes the communication latency to its respective ROS environment.

 > **INFO:** ROSurgical has initially been developed for a use case, which did not require the transmission of data-intesive streams (e.g. videos), and was successfully tested internationally for this use case.
-For use cases requiring video streams, ROSurgical's feasibility has only been tested over short distances.
+For use cases requiring video streams, ROSurgical's feasibility has only been tested over shorter distances.
 The full assessment of its feasiblity for data-intesinve tasks over long distances is still outstanding.

 ## Installation
 ```rosurgical``` is compatible with ROS noetic.
 Make sure that ros noetic is installed and that you have a catkin workspace configured.
 After cloning ```rosurgical``` into the src directory of your workspace, the dependencies can be installed by running: